vbabua/Spring-Boot-E-Commerce-Product-Management-System/README.md

 # Spring-Boot-E-Commerce-Product-Management-System

 This repository contains a Spring Boot application designed to manage products for an e-commerce platform.
+This application serves as a backbone for e-commerce platforms by providing a straightforward way to manage and categorize products.
+Built using the power and efficiency of Spring Boot coupled with the robustness of PostgreSQL, it ensures data integrity and seamless operations even as your e-commerce venture scales.

+In today's digital marketplace, a systematic approach to product management is indispensable.
+This system is tailored to:

+Efficiently Handle Product Data: With structured entities for products and their respective categories, adding and updating product information is a breeze.
+Categorization for Better Retrieval: Products are not just standalone entities; they belong to categories.
+By efficiently categorizing products, this system allows for streamlined retrieval, aiding in better product displays and recommendations on the front end.
+Docker Integration for Scalability: With Docker configurations at the ready, deploying and scaling the application, whether during peak sales or regular days, remains consistent and hassle-free.
+Ease of Testing: Adopting a test-driven approach, the system is equipped with unit tests ensuring reliability and robustness with every new feature addition or change.

 The application is built using the following technologies:

 - Spring Boot
 - Spring Data JPA